Illustration by Diego Blanco

 —Claudiu Cioba, founder of VideoWise

-Influencer marketing trends and stats for 2021
+Influencer marketing trends and stats

 Data provides proof that influencer marketing is a legitimate and profitable marketing channel—even during a pandemic.
 The numbers don’t lie: